Kanazawa Castle Park Guide — Hours, Access & 6-Area Walking Route

 | Nezumita-mon Gate & Bridge | Reconstructed 2020 | The most recent reconstruction.
 Re-establishes the western pedestrian link toward Oyama Shrine. |

-Key takeaway: Of the structures you’ll walk past on the standard route, only Ishikawa-mon Gate and the Tsurumaru Warehouse are genuine Edo-period survivors.
+Key takeaway: Of the structures you'll walk past on the standard route, only three are genuine Edo-period survivors: Ishikawa-mon Gate, Sanjikken Nagaya, and the Tsurumaru Warehouse.
 The dramatic Hishi Yagura and Kahoku-mon — while impressive — are both modern reconstructions.
-If seeing authentic Edo architecture is your priority, Ishikawa-mon and the Tsurumaru Warehouse are the structures to linger at.
+If seeing authentic Edo architecture is your priority, these three structures are the ones to linger at.

 Access to Kanazawa Castle Park